tomhea/flip-jump/README.md

 // The Word-Flip op is a special fj-assembly op (it is composed of multiple fj-ops).
 // It flips the bits in addresses [a, a+w) iff the corresponding bit in b (b's value) is set.
     wflip a, b, c
-// Same as the one before, but jumps to c in the end (instead of jumping to the next op).
+// Same as the one before, but jumps to c at the end (instead of jumping to the next op).

 // For example, for a==0x100, b=0x740 (0b 0111 0100 0000), the next blocks do the same thing: